Maryland Contamination Concern

 Additionally, the Defense Department identified 401 military facilities across the US where PFOA and PFAS chemicals have been used.
 Of those 401, at least 160 of those facilities had contaminated drinking water.

-Where are the at-risk areas around Joint Base Andrews?
+Where are the at-risk areas around Fort Meade Army Base?

-We believe anyone who lives within an approximately 10 radius of Joint Base Andrews may be at-risk of having had PFOA and PFOS drinking water contamination due to use of AFFF firefighting foams.
+We believe anyone who lives within an approximately 17 mile radius of Fort Meade Army Base may be at-risk of having had PFOA and PFOS drinking water contamination due to use of AFFF firefighting foams.

 This includes the cities and surrounding areas of:

-Residents who receive drinking water from a well or municipality may be at-risk, due to the nature of groundwater movement and hydrogeological flow around Joint Base Andrews.
+Residents who receive drinking water from a well or municipality may be at-risk.

-Will home values decrease in Rosaryville and surrounding areas?
+Will home values decrease in Gambrills and surrounding areas?

 Areas that are found to have drinking water contamination linked to cancer, disease and birth defects can suffer devastating declines in home values.